tzual/web-components-with-csp/README.md

-# native-web-component-with-csp
-an example of a web component working with strict CSP
+An example of web components working with strict CSP